anthonyrere/DataAnalysisPortfolioProjects-SQL/README.md

 * Missing values in critical fields: Using SQL's **UPDATE** statement, missing values were filled in where possible.
 * Duplicates in customer records: Duplicate records were identified and removed using the **ROW_NUMBER()** window function and **DELETE** function
 * Inconsistent values in text columns: Inconsistent values were corrected using SQL's **CASE** statement:

+### ABOUT THE DATA
+NashVille Housing data is recorded in a.csv file and has the following amount of rows and columns:
+• There are 56,373 rows and 21 columns.

 The data cleaning process, which can be found [here](https://github.com/anthonyrere/DataAnalysisPortfolioProjects-SQL/blob/main/PortfolioProjectDataCleaning(NashvilleHousing).sql) led to significant improvements in the dataset's quality.
 This project showcased how SQL can effectively facilitate data cleaning.